Skip to Content

 Cystic fibrosis (CF) care is evolving.

 New treatments are changing what it means to live with CF. But not everyone can benefit from current therapies and even for those who do, CF remains a lifelong, complex disease.
-Not everyone benefits from current therapies, and even for those who do, CF is still a lifelong, complex disease.
-It continues to cause serious complications: infections, diabetes, liver disease, bone disease, GI issues and mental health strain.
+It continues to cause serious complications: infections, diabetes, liver disease, bone disease, gastrointestinal tract (GI) issues and mental health strain.
 Care needs are evolving.

 To meet this new reality, Cystic Fibrosis Canada, alongside clinicians and community members across the country, developed the first-ever Canadian Guidelines for CF Care.
 The goal?
 Make sure every person with CF gets the best care, tailored to them and grounded in the latest evidence--no matter where they live or what their experience with CF looks like.